gumbol/read-more-btn/README.md

 ```html
 <script src="scripts/readmore.js"></script>
 ```

-## Use
-include another script tag like the following example
+include another script tag and call the function
 ```html
 <script>readMore('article',20)</script>
 ```
+Thats it.

-The syntax is
+### syntax
 readMore('article',[number of words: number])
 Where article is the article element. and number of words is the number of words to keep.